-The full text of this report and crime statistics are available online on the police website at https://www.uis.edu/police/jeanne-clery-act/annual-security-report.
+The full text of this report and crime statistics are available on the UIS Police website at uis.edu/police/jeanne-clery-act/annual-security-report.
 Our website includes other practical information regarding crime prevention and emergency planning, which you can find at uis.edu/police.